psychemedia/ipython_magic_folium/README.md

 Then call as: `%folium_map`

+To guarantee working with a fresh map object, use: `%folium_new_map`

 The magic currently only works as line magic.

 See the `folium_magic_demo.ipynb` notebook for examples, or run using *Binder*.